elad45/Arkanoid/README.md

 * Generics

-The game has 4 levels, before level begin, it has a countdown of 3 seconds You can pause the game by pressing "p" and continue by pressing spacebar key.
+The game has 4 levels, before level begin, it has a countdown of 3 seconds You can pause the game by pressing "p" and resume by pressing the spacebar key.